Andrew Watt

-Andrew Wotman (born October 20, 1990), known professionally as Andrew Watt, is an American record producer, singer, songwriter, and multi-instrumentalist.
+Andrew Wotman (born October 20, 1990), known professionally as Andrew Watt or mononymously as Watt, is an American record producer, songwriter and musician from Great Neck, New York.
+As a songwriter, he signs Wotman, while as a producer he signs Watt.

+Watt is a three-time Grammy Award winner, including the 2021 Grammy Award for Producer of the Year; in 2025, he received a nomination for the Academy Award for Best Original Song for co-writing "Never Too Late" from the Elton John documentary of the same name.

-Watt's debut solo single "Ghost in My Head" reached No. 30 on the Billboard Mainstream Rock chart in 2016.
-Watt won the 2021 Grammy Award for Producer of the Year.
-He has produced albums for Justin Bieber, Miley Cyrus, Ozzy Osbourne, Pearl Jam, Iggy Pop and many others.
+Through his career has produced for Justin Bieber, Lady Gaga, Post Malone, Miley Cyrus, Elton John, Brandi Carlile, Demi Lovato, the Rolling Stones, Ozzy Osbourne, Pearl Jam, Iggy Pop, Charlotte Lawrence and many others.
 Watt is also the guitarist of the Earthlings, the backing band for Eddie Vedder's solo performances.